icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 Layer ID (LSOA) data, Digest of UK Energy Statistics, and OpenStreetMap data.

 Open data is visible via Open Energy Search, which is free and open to all users.
-Open datasets provided by Open Energy members (Data Providers) and non-Open Energy members will both be visible.
+Open datasets provided by Open Energy members (|DPs|) and non-Open Energy members will both be visible.
 There are no barriers to accessing Open data once it is discovered - users are directed to an appropriate URL or API to access the data themselves.
 Open data access is not moderated via the OEGS as no additional access controls are required.